 Where do I start?

 Activate Staying Sharp by signing in with your AARP account.
-From there you can choose your own path to brain health by digging into our evidenced-based articles, activities and recipes.
+From there you can choose your own path to brain health by digging into our evidence-based articles, activities and recipes.
 Or—if you want a little help from us to guide your path—you can add the Staying Sharp brain health Assessment and receive your brain health score and personalized recommendations for a small fee.
 Personalized recommendations include activities, articles, recipes and more ways to improve your brain health.

 How does Staying Sharp affect brain health?